edave64/image-sort/README.md

 Sorts the pixels in an image, for no good reason.

-Inspired by [I Tried Sorting Pixels](https://www.youtube.com/watch?v=HMmmBDRy-jE), but doesn't currently do the more interesting effects discussed there.
+Inspired by [I Tried Sorting Pixels](https://www.youtube.com/watch?v=HMmmBDRy-jE) by Acerola, but doesn't currently do the more interesting effects discussed there.

 ## Development